Last updated on October 1, 2023

 Flavoring the Flavorless

 What I’m trying to say is that colorless cards basically need to have a specific play style and flavor just like any other color.
-Giving a colorless card access to mind control abilities should need blue mana since it’s the color that allows for that kind of effect.
+For example, Control Magic abilities should need blue mana since it’s the color that allows for that kind of effect.
 If colorless cards could draw from strategies that are usually associated with specific colors, it’d allow the rest of the color pie access to things that it usually shouldn’t have.
-That’s what happened with Phyrexian mana way back when and it’s now mostly considered a mistake thanks to exactly that.
+That’s what happened with Phyrexian mana and it’s now mostly considered a design mistake thanks to exactly that.

 All of this results in us having almost no colorless commanders and most (if not all) of them having a focus on artifacts or being Eldrazi.
 This inherent “brokenness” to powerful colorless cards is what infamously got Golos, Tireless Pilgrim banned from Commander.